mergen-sergio/DBest/tutorial/join-algorithms.md

 ### **Solutions for Inefficiency:**
 1. **Switch the Sides:** Configure the `person` data node as the inner side to leverage its index (as in the left tree).
-2. **Add a Materialized Operation:** Reorganize `movie_cast` data for efficient lookups.
+2. **Add a Materialized Operation:** Connect `movie_cast` to a materialized operation that offers efficient lookups (as in the next example).
-3. **Use a Hash Join:** Replace the Nested Loop Join with a Hash Join for improved performance.
+3. **Use a Hash Join:** Replace the Nested Loop Join with a Hash Join for improved performance (as in the next example).

 ---